dandavison/delta/README.md

             How to extend the background color to the end of the line in side-by-side mode.
 Can be ansi (default) or spaces (default if output is not to a terminal).
 Has no effect if --width=variable is given -w, --width <width>
             The width of underline/overline decorations.
-Examples: "72" (exactly 72 characters), Use --width=variable to
+Examples: "72" (exactly 72 characters), "-2" (auto-detected
-            extend decorations and background colors to the end of the text only.
-Otherwise background colors extend to the full terminal width
+            terminal width minus 2).
+An expression such as "74-2" is also valid (equivalent to 72 but may be useful if the caller has a variable holding the value "74").
+Use --width=variable to extend decorations and background colors to the end of the text only.
+Otherwise background colors extend to the full terminal width --diff-stat-align-width <diff-stat-align-width>
-        --diff-stat-align-width <diff-stat-align-width>
             Width allocated for file paths in a diff stat section.
 If a relativized file path exceeds this width then the diff stat will be misaligned [default: 48]